On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Standard Results on the Dirac Equation

-Proposition \ref{mostgeneralsolution} shows that it is possible to represents all the physical solutions $u_\varphi$ with $\varphi\in\scS_p(\bR^3,\bC^4)$ via the formula $\scP_\pm(\,\cdot\,,f)$, with $f$ ranging within $\scS_x(\bR^4,\bC^4)$.
-This association defines a linear operator. \begin{definition} The (unregularized) fermionic projectors onto the positive and negative spectrum are defined as the linear mappings:
+are tempered distributions. \end{proposition} Proposition \ref{mostgeneralsolution} shows that it is possible to represents all the physical solutions $u_\varphi$ with $\varphi\in\mathcal{S}_p(\bR^3,\bC^4)$ via the formula $P_\pm(\,\cdot\,,f)$, with $f$ ranging within $\mathcal{S}_x(\bR^{1,3},\bC^4)$.
+This association defines a linear operator. \begin{definition} The \textbf{(unregularized) fermionic projectors onto the positive and negative spectrum} are defined as the linear mappings